Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Create instance group configurations for core and task nodes.
 Create an automatic scaling policy to scale out the instance groups based on the Amazon CloudWatch CapacityRemainingGB metric.
 Create an automatic scaling policy toscale in the instance groups based on the CloudWatch CapacityRemainingGB metric.
 - [ ] Create instance group configurations for core and task nodes.
 Create an automatic scaling policy to scale out the instance groups based on the Amazon CloudWatch YARNMemoryAvailablePercentage metric.
 Create an automaticscaling policy to scale in the instance groups based on the CloudWatch YARNMemoryAvailablePercentage metric.

-### A technology company is creating a dashboard that will visualize and analyze time-sensitive data.
-The data will come in through Amazon Kinesis Data Firehose with the butter interval set to 60 seconds.
-The dashboard must support nearreal-time data.
-Which visualization solution will meet these requirements?

-- [x] Select Amazon Elasticsearch Service (Amazon ES) as the endpoint for Kinesis Data Firehose.
-Set up a Kibana dashboard using the data in Amazon ES with the desired analyses and visualizations.
-- [ ] Select Amazon S3 as the endpoint for Kinesis Data Firehose.
-Read data into an Amazon SageMaker Jupyter notebook and carry out the desired analyses and visualizations.
-- [ ] Select Amazon Redshift as the endpoint for Kinesis Data Firehose.
-Connect Amazon QuickSight with SPICE to Amazon Redshift to create the desired analyses and visualizations.
-- [ ] Select Amazon S3 as the endpoint for Kinesis Data Firehose.
-Use AWS Glue to catalog the data and Amazon Athena to query it.
-Connect Amazon QuickSight with SPICE to Athena to create the desired analyses and visualizations.

 ### A company's marketing team has asked for help in identifying a high performing long-term storage service for their data based on the following requirements: The data size is approximately 32 TB uncompressed.
 There is a low volume of single-row inserts each day.
 There is a high volume of aggregation queries each day.
 Multiple complex joins are performed.
 The queries typically involve a small subset of the columns in a table.
 Which storage service will provide the MOST performant solution?

 - [ ] Amazon Aurora MySQL